-When the installation has completed, a new icon will have been added to the toolbar on the
+When the installation has completed, a new icon will have been added to the toolbar on the left, namely, the IDLE icon

+.
 IDLE has now been installed.

 Testing your Linux installation of Python 3.4

 Follow the same instructions as with Figure 10 in order to validate that you can run Python.